chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 - For the fifth one, we start from 8 and search for the first number that is not divisible by 2, 3, 5 and 7, which is 11 and so on.

 Note that the stream argument that is recursively fed to each sieve call is made in a way that contains consecutive filters that a prime needs to satisfy up to that point.
-For example the stream of the last step above, contains
+For example, the stream at the last step above contains:
 1. The number 8 and a promise for the rest of the integers
 2. that is fed to `filter-stream` to find the next number not divisible by 2
 3. which is fed to `filter-stream` to find the next number not divisible by 3